 Methamphetamine is a powerful stimulant with a well-earned reputation for addiction and danger.
 Used in war times to keep soldiers alert, doctors rarely prescribe meth anymore.
 While physicians realize the many dangers of the drug, many people still seek out its effects in order to get high.
 Meth acts like other amphetamines, giving users a boost in energy as well as euphoria that keeps them coming back for more.
-Treating meth addiction often requires serious addiction treatment, beginning at a meth detox center that can guide addicts towards getting clean and staying clean.
+Treating meth addiction often requires serious addiction treatment, beginning with a medical detox program that can guide individuals towards getting clean and staying clean.
 Our meth detox for professionals can support the needs of those who are trying to escape their substance use disorder.

 What Is Meth?